Skip to main content

 Each spring, the CCDD hosts the ID Epi Seminar Series featuring experts presenting the latest research in infectious disease epidemiology and modeling.
 The series aims to bring in speakers from various disciplines within infectious disease epidemiology, broadly defined to include the population biology of pathogens and other allied topics.

 Seminars will be held on Thursdays from 1-2 p.m.
-ET between January 30 and May 8 with the exception of March 20 (spring break).
+ET through the Spring 2026 semester.
 They are offered both in-person and over Zoom.
 Room information for each seminar is listed below.
 Please register in advance for virtual attendance.

-Recordings of presentations will be made publicly available on this page and on our YouTube channel.
+Recordings of presentations are made publicly available on this page and on our YouTube channel.
+We also have an archive of past seminar speakers available.

 Harvard Chan School seeks to bring in speakers with a wide range of experiences and perspectives.
 They will share their own insights and will not speak for the School or the University.